jjethwa/rundeck/README.md

 NO_LOCAL_MYSQL - false (default).
 Set to true if using an external MySQL container or instance.
 Make sure to set DATABASE_URL and RUNDECK_PASSWORD (used for JDBC connection to MySQL).
 Further details for setting up MYSQL: http://rundeck.org/docs/administration/setting-up-an-rdb-datasource.html

-LOGIN_MODULE - RDpropertyfilelogin(default) or ldap
+LOGIN_MODULE - RDpropertyfilelogin(default) or ldap.
+See: http://rundeck.org/docs/administration/authenticating-users.html

 JAAS_CONF_FILE - ldap configuration file name if ldap.
-You will need to mount the same file at /etc/rundeck/<filename of ldap>
+You will need to mount the same file at /etc/rundeck/<filename of ldap>.
+See: http://rundeck.org/docs/administration/authenticating-users.html
 ```

 # Volumes